MRP : INR 68,000

 This lens is surprisingly heavy for such a small package, specially when compared to the kit zooms like the 55-200 and 70-300mm lenses, but won't break your back.

 The Sigma 35mm f1.4 Art lens is a solid performer from a new breed of lenses designed for high resolution DSLRs.
 It produces sharp, contrasty images.
 Is built well and has good bokeh.
-The price is on higher side when compared to the previous generation sigma 35mm but still a little cheaper than the Canon 35mm f2.0.
+The price is on higher side when compared to the previous generation sigma 35mm but still a little cheaper than the Canon 35mm f2.0 and quite a lot cheaper than Can's f1.4 version 2.
 This is a good alternative to Canon glass at least for Canon users.